Binge-Worthy is a series that explores films made by iconic photographers.

 Strand and Sheeler survey the city from above, composing dynamic Modernist images that showcase, alternately, its massive feats of architectural engineering and the rush of humanity in the streets.
 The film is a celebration – of the city, of the Industrial Revolution, of the working classes, of life itself.
 The original title, tellingly, was “New York, The Magnificent.”
 It’s a timeless and transcendent look at a city that, throughout every era, however improbably, has retained a certain timelessness itself.

 The film uses the passage of time to create a structure.
 It opens at sunrise as river barges glide past the skyline, then transitions to arriving ferry commuters, moves through the flat light of midday, and finally ends at dusk, as the sun sets over the Hudson.

 Since nothing is staged, Manhatta could technically qualify as a documentary, although it would be more accurately described as a visual poem.
 There are recurring themes and motifs.
 Images and scenes are juxtaposed in ways that create consonance and dissonance.
 The editing has meter and rhythm.
 Stylistically, it’s an ideal visual analogue to Whitman’s free verse.

-Worth noting: One of Paul Strand’s filmmaking students was a young Henri Cartier-Bresson, whose own filmography will be explored in future installments of this column.
+Worth noting: One of Paul Strand’s filmmaking students was a young Henri Cartier-Bresson, whose own filmography will be explored in a future installment of this column.